-By Isabella Frappier, originally published on
+By Isabella Frappier, originally published on Sex With Emily @sexwithemily

-Explore squirting with these orgasmic g-spot toys from TickleKitty.com:
+Explore this orgasmic g-spot toy from TickleKitty.com:

 Not your average rabbit vibe.
 A tip that twirls, a shaft with rotating beads, and long clit ticklers for the perfect triple-stimulation experience … BUY NOW